 - ISM’s manufacturing PMI reading for August plunged from 52.6 to a six-year low of 49.4

-- It was a pretty broad-based too, since all sub-indices got hit.
+- It was pretty broad-based too since all sub-indices got hit.

-- However, the very large drop in new orders (49.1 vs. 56.9 previous), together with the large drop in business production (49.4 vs. 52.6 previous), appear to be the main culprits.
+- However, the very large drop in new orders (49.1 vs. 56.9 previous), together with the large drop in business production (49.4 vs. 52.6 previous), appears to be the main culprits.

 - ISM’s non-manufacturing PMI also slumped hard, from 55.5 to 51.4, which is the weakest reading since March 2014.